-Research internships provide an intensive exposure to reach academia and may play a crucial role in making the tough decision of whether or not to pursue a career in research, particularly pursuing a Ph.D. degree.
-When I look back, I realize that my first internship at IIT Kharagpur for my Bachelor’s played a significant role.
+Research internships provide intensive exposure to reach academia.
+They may play a crucial role in making the tough decision of whether or not to pursue a career in research, particularly pursuing a Ph.D. degree.
+Looking back, I realize that my first internship at IIT Kharagpur for my Bachelor’s played a significant role.

-The whole process of selection and shifting to a new country as an international student may sound very intimidating and it is actually to some extent.
-You can find more details regarding my research associate position along with the current projects I am working on the homepage of this website.
+The selection process and shifting to a new country as an international student may sound very intimidating, and it is actually, to some extent.
+You can find more details regarding my research associate position and the current projects I am working on the homepage of this website.

 But from my experience, it is also worth it…

 What will you get to know by the end of this article?